 Tickets are available here.

 The Saturday beerfest will take place again this year.
 “Bruises and Brews” will feature unlimited tastings from 20 local craft breweries and distilleries, all adjacent to the rugby action for a perfect view with your perfect pour.
-This year, attendees may purchase larger pours in order to explore the stadium and enjoy the live music up close.
+This year, attendees will be treated to a live performance from Denver’s own The Epilogues (3 p.m.).